WordPress/gutenberg/packages/block-library/README.md

 #### Example:

-For the PHP functions in the `packages/block-library/src/my-block/index.php` file, the correct prefixes would be:
+For the PHP functions declared in the `packages/block-library/src/my-block/index.php` file, the correct prefixes would be:

 -   `block_core_my_block`
 -   `render_block_core_my_block`